+Implementing the forest, shrubland, and grassland management actions, and organic waste diversion and composting actions would result in less than significant long-term operational impacts on agriculture and forestry resources.
 Implementing the low carbon fuels actions, manure management actions and afforestation, urban forestry, avoided natural and working land use conversion and wetland restoration actions under the 2022 Scoping Plan would result in potentially significant long-term operational impacts on agriculture and forestry resources.
-Implementing the forest, shrubland, and grassland management actions, and organic waste diversion and composting actions would result in less than significant long-term operational impacts on agriculture and forestry resources.